zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_roundabout_module/README.md

 - WIP(sensor visibility requirements/limitations)

 ## Attention area
-The attention area in the intersection is defined as the set of lanes that are conflicting with ego path and their preceding lanes up to `common.attention_area_length` meters.
+The attention area in the roundabout is defined as the set of lanes that are conflicting with ego path and their preceding lanes up to `common.attention_area_length` meters.

 ## Stoplines
 The module computes the following stoplines: